Simone2408/yolov12n-thermal-video-detector/README.md

 # YOLOv12n Thermal Video Detector

 This repository contains a **YOLOv12n** model fine-tuned for **object detection in railway thermal videos**.
-The model has been trained to recognize railway infrastructure elements in thermal conditions (LWIR/MWIR), with a focus on speed and real-time inference.
+The model has been trained to recognize railway infrastructure elements in thermal conditions.

 The chosen variant is the **nano (n)**, optimized to ensure maximum performance even on lightweight GPUs, such as those available on Google Colab.